GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 As seen previously, it is typical for the recorded signal to first be forwarded to the time-frequency domain.
 The Fourier representations of temporal signals share several properties with images.
 Most notably, they are often represented as multi-channel images expressed in the time-frequency plane.
-As such, the acoustic community has leveraged the vast computer vision literature which designed numerous deep neural networks for processing images.
+As such, the acoustic community has leveraged the vast computer vision literature that has designed numerous deep neural networks for processing images.
 #acrpl("CNN")s have shown promising results for #acr("SSL").
 The inherent ability of such networks to process an arbitrary number of channels allows for the leverage of recordings from several microphones.
 The convolutional kernels are responsible for combining this information.